search-icon

 Can I leverage my current boat's equity to transition to a modern rough-water platform?
 Yes.
 We facilitate transparent, market-accurate asset evaluations to eliminate personal listing delays.
 To liquidate your old hull and apply its equity directly toward an upgrade, submit your vessel's technical specifications to our Sell / Trade department.

 How do I track upcoming dealer events or connect with Texas Marine?
 To learn about our 45-year legacy serving Southeast Texas mariners, visit our About Us page.
 You can monitor our active schedule of safe-boating seminars, captain safety workshops, and regional boat shows on our Events page, track continuous technical maintenance guides on our Blog section, see verified customer feedback on our Reviews directory, or connect directly with our specialized team members via our Staff index.
 To review extended service coverages, check our Extended Service Contracts checklist, and find current promotions on our Specials page.
-Experience these performance traits firsthand and evaluate various configurations across real-world water conditions by planning your attendance around our scheduled Demo Day events.
+Experience these performance traits firsthand and evaluate various configurations across real-world water conditions by planning your attendance around our scheduled dealer gatherings on our primary active hub.